dflook/terraform-github-actions/terraform-plan/README.md

 * `workspace`

-  Terraform workspace to run the plan for
+  Terraform workspace to run the plan for.

   - Type: string
   - Optional